-The custom of ‘trick or treat’ was founded in Ireland when children and the poor went from door to door at Halloween and sang songs or offered prayers for the soul of the dead in return for food usually a soul cake which was a flattened bread that contained fruit, this tradition was known as ‘Souling’.
+The custom of ‘trick or treat’ was founded in Ireland when children and the poor went from door to door at Halloween.
+They sang songs or offered prayers for the soul of the dead in return for food, usually a soul cake which was a flattened bread that contained fruit.
+This tradition was known as ‘Souling’.

 Why do people wear fancy dress on Halloween?

 The custom of dressing up in costume comes from an old Celtic tradition when people used to dress in costumes that resembled evil spirits in order to placate them.
 At Halloween when the veil between the living and the dead is at it thinnest men would have dressed in white and blackened their faces to resemble the dead to acknowledge them and so appease them that they might not visit the homes of the living or if you were to meet a spirit on your travels they would accept you as one of their own and not be tempted to carry you away in the morning.

 Where did Jack-O-Lantern come from?

 The Jack-O-Lantern today is usually carved out of a Pumpkin; this has been passed over from America but in days long ago the Irish would have used a vegetable typically a turnip or swede as these would have been widely available and this tradition was taken to America along with the Irish immigrants.

 The origin of carving Jack-O-Lanterns is unclear but an old Irish folk tale tells of Stingy Jack a lazy Irish Blacksmith who tricks the Devil and traps him using a cross and refuses to free him until the Devil agrees not to take his soul when he dies.